Tutorial: Optimizing Injection Molding Parameters

 - Pressure: injection pressure

-- CycleTime: cooling time
+- CycleTime: molding cycle time

 Changing one parameter at a time only reveals its effect under one fixed combination of the other two, and misses interactions between parameters.
 A designed experiment that varies all three simultaneously isolates each parameter's contribution with fewer total runs.